lilcodelab/Xamarin.Plugin.Calendar/README.md

 - UI reactive to EventCollection, Culture and other changes

 We are open to any suggestions and feedback, and we got our community telegram group [here](https://t.me/XamarinPluginCalendar) :)
-If you are coming back take a look on the [Changelog here](https://github.com/lilcodelab/Xamarin.Plugin.Calendar/blob/master/CHANGELOG.md).

 ## Simple Implementation
 | Android | iPhone |